Trailer Music · · 11 min read

 Creating Drive & Urgency

 This is one of the most important elements in trailer music and one that is often overlooked.
-Without the drive and urgency your music will not push the tension and narrative of the trailer, so will not get used.
+Without the drive and urgency, your music will not push the tension and narrative of the trailer, so it will not get used.

 A simple single pulse played on any instrument will drive your track forward with very little effort on your part.